MeCandyCat/LMS-Docs/content/docs/assignments.md

 ---
-title: "Creating and Sending Assignments"
+title: "Creating & Sending Assignments"
 date: 2023-07-21T06:47:07+05:30
 draft: false
+weight: 3
 ---

 LMS Bot provides a useful feature called assignments.
 With this teachers can easily create and send assignments to students while they can easily submit it back.